martinbonnin/mbonnin.net/src/content/post/2026-02-22-kotlin-versions.md

 }
 ```

-You usually want to use the lowest version of the stdlib that supports your use cases.
+If you're a library author, you usually want to use the lowest possible version of the stdlib.
+This makes your library generally more compatible.

+If you're an app developer, you usually want to use the highest possible version.
+This is so that you get the latest fixes and features.

 One case where it's important to downgrade the stdlib is if your code runs in environments that force a given version of the stdlib.
 [Gradle is a famous example](https://github.com/gradle/gradle/issues/16345) (and the only one I'm aware of).